Do you hear that noise?

 Panel Interviewer Do’s and Don’ts

-· Interviewers should take notes, which should be compared (immediately following each candidate’s interview If possible).
+These should be compared, immediately following each candidate’s interview If possible.

-If done properly, a panel approach to hiring may be the ideal way to assess the right candidate for your company.
-For more about hiring the best sales professionals, please follow our blog.
-If you need help filling mission-critical sales vacancies, we can help.
+If done properly, a panel approach to sales hiring may be the ideal way to assess the right candidate for your company.
+For more talent acquisition tips that will help you hire the best sales professionals, please follow our blog.